Aurangabad Maharashtra, India Travel Guide

 A road trip through the plateau revealthe different landscapes of hidden gems.

-Visit during monsoon (July-September) for lush landscapes and seasonal waterfalls near the caves.
+Visit during monsoon (July-September) for lush landscapes and depending on the time of year waterfalls near the caves.

 Plan a return trip to coincide with a regional festival for an deep cultural experience.